 The final method of determining tax liability may be used by de minimis servicemen that are not otherwise required to be registered under Section 2a of the Retailers' Occupation Tax Act.
+Servicemen may qualify as de minimis if they determine that the annual aggregate cost price of tangible personal property transferred as an incident of sales of service is less than 35% of the servicemen's annual gross receipts from service transactions (75% in the case of pharmacists and persons engaged in graphic arts production).
 Such de minimis servicemen handle their tax liability by paying Use Tax to their suppliers.
 If their suppliers are not registered to collect and remit tax, the servicemen must register, self-assess and remit Use Tax to the Department.
 The servicemen are considered to be the end-users of the tangible personal property transferred incident to service.
 Consequently, they are not authorized to collect a "tax" from the service customers.
 See 86 III.
 Adm.
 Code 140.108.